w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

 -   Understand the meaning and importance of web accessibility
 -   Learn how people with disabilities use the web and about the barriers encountered on websites that are not well designed
--   Be able to explain aspects of the business case for web accessibility, and know where to find more resources
+-   Be able to explain aspects of the business case for digital accessibility, and know where to find more resources

 ### Sample outline: